List of NATO reporting names for submarines

 NATO has a system of reporting names for non-Western submarines.
 During the Cold War, NATO introduced a system of internal code names for classes of Soviet and Chinese submarines.
-This served to provide standard names where the official designation of a Soviet/Chinese designations of vessels were unknown.
+This served to provide standard names for vessels whose official Soviet or Chinese designations were not known.
 The system was influenced by a pre-existing, separate system for reporting non-Western aircraft.

 Until the 1980s, reporting names for submarines were taken from the NATO spelling alphabet.
-Modifications of existing designs were given descriptive terms, such as "Whiskey Long Bin".
-From the 1980s onwards, new designs were given names derived from Russian words, such as "Akula" ("Shark").
-These names did not correspond to the Soviet names.
-Coincidentally, "Akula", which was assigned to an attack submarine by NATO, was the actual Soviet name for another, ballistic missile submarine class, which NATO designated "Typhoon".
+Modifications of existing designs were given additional descriptive terms, such as "Whiskey Long Bin" (Whiskey class with an extended sail).
+From the 1980s onwards, new designs were given names which derived from Russian words, but were not the Soviet class names, such as attack submarine "Akula" ("Shark").
+(Coincidentally "Akula" happened to be the Soviet name for a different ballistic missile submarine class, which NATO designated "Typhoon".)

 The names for Chinese submarines are taken from Chinese dynasties.

 List of reporting names for Soviet/Russian vessels

-The code names are followed by official Soviet Navy/Russian Navy designations.
+The code names listed are followed by official Soviet Navy/Russian Navy designations.